-Welcome to the 2022-2023 school year at Amesbury Middle School.
-To help you, we have developed this quick checklist to remind you of some very important information.
+Welcome to the 2023-2024 school year at Amesbury Middle School.
+To help, we have developed this quick checklist to remind students and families of some very important information.

+It is the student's responsibility to read the student handbook and become familiar with the policies and rules of AMS.
+Students and families must familiarize themselves with the contents of the handbook.
+There is a form that will go home in the first week of school for students and parents/guardians to sign and return stating that all have read the student handbook.

+At what time do students need to be in homeroom?

-- 1. Report to homeroom by 7:40 AM every morning.
-If you are tardy or miss homeroom for any reason, you must go to the front office for a late pass. - 2.
-Remind your parent/guardian to call the school by 8:00 AM if you are going to be late or absent.
+Report to homeroom by 7:40 AM every morning.
+If students are tardy or miss homeroom for any reason, they must go to the front office for a late pass.

+As a parent/guardian, what do I do if my student is going to be absent?

+Parents/guardians must call the school by 8:00 AM if their student is going to be late or absent.
 The school's phone number is 978-388-0515.
-If they call before 8:00 AM they may leave a message on the absence line. - 3.
-Should you need to be dismissed, your parent/guardian must send in a note.
+If calling before 8:00 AM, a parent/guardian may leave a message on the absence line.

+As a parent/guardian, what do I do if my student needs to be dismissed during the school day?
+Parent/guardian must send in a note to dismiss a student.
 Bring the note to the main office in the morning and receive a dismissal pass.
-If someone other than a parent/guardian will be picking you up, their name must be on your emergency card or a note stating that person's name will be picking you up. - 4.
-Every Wednesday is "Eagle Eye Wednesday".
-Eagle Eye is a weekly newsletter with school and community resources.
-All Eagle Eye information will be available to students and parents/guardians via the school website and posted through our social media platforms.
-Also an email will be sent to parents/guardians.
-Please make sure your email is updated.
-Please reach out to the main office if you need assistance. - 5.
-Valuables should be left at home. - 6.
-Taking family vacations during school days is highly discouraged.
-However, if the need arises to take time off during school, we have a required Vacation procedure (see p47) - 7.
-Middle school students are expected to be organized and remember their homework, gym clothes, lunch, and any other items that must be brought to school.
-Should an occasion arise that you do forget something, please ask your teacher for permission to go to the Main Office.
-In the Main Office, you can call/text your parent/guardian to bring it in an envelope/bag clearly marked with your name and grade.
-The Main Office will call you down during a transition time. - 8.
-It is your responsibility to read your student handbook and familiarize yourself with the policies and rules of AMS.
-We encourage you to read your handbook with your parents/guardians.
-There is a form that will go home in the first Eagle Eye for you to sign and return stating that you have read the student handbook.

-What is C.A.R.E. at Amesbury Middle School?
+If someone other than a parent/guardian will be picking up a student, that individual's name must be listed as a contact on Aspen.

+How can parents/guardians stay well-informed of AMS events, important dates, etc.?

+The Hawkeye is a weekly newsletter with school and community resources.
+All Hawkeye information will be available to students and parents/guardians via the school website and posted through our social media platforms.
+Also, the Hawkeye will be emailed to parents/guardians.
+It is the responsibility of each parent/guardian to ensure that his/her email address is current.
+Please reach out to the main office for assistance if needed.

+What should students bring to school?
+If a student forgets something, may a parent/guardian bring the item into school?

+Middle school students are expected to be organized and to remember their charged Chromebook, homework/school supplies, sneakers/clothing for Physical Education class, and lunch.
+Students should leave valuables at home, and keep belongings locked in their locker during the school day.
+Should an occasion arise that a student forgets something, the student must ask the teacher for permission to go to the Main Office.
+In the Main Office, a student may call/text their parent/guardian to bring it in an envelope/bag clearly marked with their student's name and grade.
+The Main Office will call the student to retrieve the item(s) during a transition time.

+C.A.R.E.
+Program Information